-If there's disruption you'll find that all of our replacement buses are wheelchair accessible and built to the modern accessibility standard (known as the Public Service Vehicle Accessibility Regulations).
-On a rare occasion where we are unable to source a PSVAR compliant bus we will ensure that Accessible Alternative Transport, likely to be a wheelchair accessible taxi, will be available on standby so you do not have to wait any longer than you would for a rail replacement accessible bus.
+If there's disruption, you'll find that all of our replacement buses are wheelchair accessible and built to the modern accessibility standard (known as the Public Service Vehicle Accessibility Regulations).
+On a rare occasion where we are unable to source a PSVAR compliant bus we will ensure that accessible alternative transport, likely to be a wheelchair accessible taxi.
+Sometimes, the taxi will be available on standby so you do not have to wait any longer than you would for a rail replacement accessible bus.

-Should lifts, toilets or other amenities be unavailable we'll publish the information on our website and through National Rail Enquiries, as well as at the station.
+Should lifts, toilets or other amenities be unavailable we'll publish the information on our website, our app and through National Rail Enquiries, as well as at the station.
 We'll do all we can to make other facilities available.